 Therefore, our goal should be to strive to overcome these obstacles and launch special cooperation programs at the local and regional level within the adopted financial framework for 2014-2020.

-We encourage the governments and local governments of the Carpathian countries to undertake such initiatives.
-They could constitute a kind of “pilot projects” for the future macro-regional Carpathian Strategy of the European Union.
+We encourage governments and self-governments of the Carpathian countries to undertake such initiatives.
+They could constitute a kind of "pilot projects" for the future macro-regional Carpathian Strategy of the European Union.

-2. Cooperation of national parliaments in the form of the "Carpathian Cooperation Parliamentary Network" should become an important link in Carpathian cooperation.
+2. Cooperation of national parliaments in the form of "Carpathian Parliamentary Cooperation Network" should become an important link of Carpathian cooperation.

 Cooperation in the Carpathian region should not be limited to governmental contacts